University of Texas at Austin: Academics

-Admission
+Admissions

 Undergraduate

 The University of Texas at Austin encourages applicants to submit SAT/ACT scores, but it is not required.
+However, for students applying for admission from fall 2025 onwards, submission of SAT/ACT scores is mandatory as part of their undergraduate admission application.
 As of 2011, the university was one of the most selective universities in the region.
 Relative to other universities in the state of Texas, UT Austin was second to Rice University in selectivity according to a Business Journal study weighing acceptance rates and the mid-range of the SAT and ACT.
 The University of Texas at Austin was ranked as the 18th most selective in the South.

 As a state public university, UT Austin was subject to Texas House Bill 588, which guaranteed Texas high school seniors graduating in the top 10% of their class admission to any public Texas university.
 A new state law granting UT Austin (but no other state university) a partial exemption from the top 10% rule, Senate Bill 175, was passed by the 81st Legislature in 2009.
 It modified this admissions policy by limiting automatically admitted freshmen to 75% of the entering in-state freshman class, starting in 2011.
-The university will admit the top one percent, the top two percent and so forth until the cap is reached; the university currently admits the top 6 percent.
+The university will admit the top one percent, the top two percent and so forth until the cap is reached; the university currently admits the top 6%.
 Furthermore, students admitted under Texas House Bill 588 are not guaranteed their choice of college or major, but rather only guaranteed admission to the university as a whole.
 Many colleges, such as the Cockrell School of Engineering, have secondary requirements that must be met for admission.

 For others who go through the traditional application process, selectivity is deemed "more selective" according to the Carnegie Foundation for the Advancement of Teaching and by U.S. News & World Report.
-For Fall 2017, 51,033 applied and 18,620 were accepted (36.5%), and of those accepted, 45.2% enrolled.
-Among freshman students who enrolled in Fall 2017, SAT scores for the middle 50% ranged from 570 to 690 for critical reading and 600–710 for math.
-ACT composite scores for the middle 50% ranged from 26 to 31.
+For fall 2023, 66,109 applied and 19,253 were accepted (29.1%), and of those accepted, 48.8% enrolled.
+Among freshman students who enrolled for fall 2024, the average SAT English reading and writing score was 680, with the 25th percentile at 630 and the 75th percentile at 730, while the average SAT Math score was 690, with the 25th percentile at 610 and the 75th percentile at 760.
 In terms of class rank, 74.4% of enrolled freshmen were in the top 10% of their high school classes and 91.7% ranked in the top quarter.
-For Fall 2019, 53,525 undergraduate students applied, 17,029 undergraduate students were admitted, and 8,170 undergraduate students enrolled in the university full or part time making the enrollment rate 31.8% overall.
 In the 2020–2021 academic year, 79 freshman students were National Merit Scholars.